Joey Meneses Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The Padres have the 11th-ranked team ERA across all league pitching staffs (3.95).
+- The Padres have a 3.96 team ERA that ranks 10th across all MLB pitching staffs.

-- The Padres rank 13th in baseball in home runs allowed (55 total, 1.1 per game).
+- Padres pitchers combine to rank 12th in baseball in home runs surrendered (55 total, 1.1 per game).

-- Weathers gets the start for the Padres, his fifth of the season.
-He is 1-2 with a 3.42 ERA and 14 strikeouts in 23 2/3 innings pitched.
+- Snell (1-6) gets the starting nod for the Padres in his 10th start of the season.
+He's put together a 5.60 ERA in 45 2/3 innings pitched, with 48 strikeouts.

-- The lefty's most recent time out came on Sunday, May 14 against the Los Angeles Dodgers, when he tossed 5 2/3 innings, surrendering four earned runs while allowing three hits.
+- His most recent appearance was on Saturday against the Boston Red Sox, when the left-hander tossed four innings, surrendering six earned runs while giving up five hits.

-- The 23-year-old has a 3.42 ERA and 5.3 strikeouts per nine innings across six games this season, while giving up a batting average of .222 to his opponents.
+- In nine games this season, the 30-year-old has a 5.60 ERA and 9.6 strikeouts per nine innings, while allowing a batting average of .247 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.